NicroPoke/KPI/courseworks/RainyWiki/README.md

-# RainyWiki — Vue Starter
+# RainyWiki

-Basic coursework project based on Vue.
+RainyWiki is a small WikiFandom-like coursework project built with Vue.

 ## Structure